noughts/pipekit/README.md

 # What is this?

-Poor man's yet another minimal Functional Programming utils for TypeScript.
+Poor man's yet another minimal Functional Programming toolkit for TypeScript.

 # Example